syncfusion-content/maui-docs/MAUI/TimePicker/time-picker-text-display-mode.md

 ## Default Mode

-In Default mode, for selected items, the text color is white and the font size is 14, and for unselected items, the text color is black and the font size is 14.
+In Default mode, the text color and font size for selected items are white and 14, respectively, while for unselected items, they are black and 14.

 {% tabs %}